NikolaRaicevic2001/ECE143_Final_Project_MovieAura/README.md

   - `tensorflow` or `torch`: For transformer-based architectures.
   - `scikit-learn`: For TF-IDF vectorization, scaling, and cosine similarity.
 - **Natural Language Processing**:
-  - `nltk` or similar libraries: For text preprocessing.
+  - `nltk`: For text preprocessing.
 - **Image Processing**:
-  - `torchvision` or `keras.applications`: For ResNet-50 embeddings.
+  - `torchvision`: For ResNet-50 embeddings.
 - **Graph-Based Algorithms**:
   - `networkx`: For graph construction and PageRank implementation.